MasterEvarior/cocopasty/README.md

 <!-- FAQ -->
 ## FAQ

-- Is there a method to install WITHOUT Docker?
+- Is there an official method to install WITHOUT Docker?

   + No

-- Question 2
+- Is there any sort of build in authentication?

-  + Answer 2
+  + No, though you could use something like [Authelia](https://www.authelia.com/docs/)

 <!-- License -->